emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player. ✔️
 1. Site does not have watch parties. ❌

 ***
+## YassFlix
+### Score: 9/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does not have episode auto-next. ❌
+1. Sites UI is good, feels modern and unique. ✔️
+1. Site does have watch lists, but they can't be synced across platforms. 🟡
+1. Site is lacking in terms of content discoverability. ❌
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌
+1. Site does not have watch parties. ❌

+***
 ## StigStream
 ### Score: 9/20